 Malaysia is a melting pot of cultures.
+It is a mix of tradition and modern.
 The main languages in Malaysia are English, Malay and Tamil.
-It is a mix of history and the modern.
 The religions found here are Islam, Buddhism, Hinduism and Christianity.
 Malaysia is home to dense rainforests, beautiful beaches and manicured tea gardens.
 Malaysia is a mixture of everything Asia and that’s why it calls itself “Truly Asia”.
-We will look at the best places to see and things to do in this Malaysia travel guide.
+This Malaysia Travel guide will help you plan a perfect exotic holiday in this Asian country.

 Best time to visit Malaysia

 Malaysia is what one would call an all-year destination.
-The variations in weather are not much through the year.
-It is hot and humid through the year.
+The variations in weather are not much as the climate is hot and humid throughout the year.

 Top Ten Places to Visit in Malaysia